-Ask (question & answer format remains, but no longer uses its own database of Web sites for searching)
+Ask (question & answer format remains, but no longer uses its own database of websites for searching)

 YaHoo! (now searches the Bing database of Web sites)

-Here are two additional search engines you might want to try that are not nearly as large as Google or Bing but contain unique databases:
+Additional search engines you might want to try that are not nearly as large as Google or Bing but contain unique databases:

 Law-Specific Search Engines